sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 <p style="margin-left: 20px">If you disable or do not configure this setting, all removable data drives on the computer will be mounted with read and write access.</p>

 > [!Note]
-> This setting can be overridden by the settings under User Configuration\Administrative Templates\System\Removable Storage Access.
+> This setting can be overridden by the Group Policy settings under User Configuration\Administrative Templates\System\Removable Storage Access.
 If the "Removable Disks: Deny write access" setting is enabled this setting will be ignored.